What are blood alcohol levels?

 Factors Affecting Blood Alcohol Levels

-According to Stanford’s Office of Alcohol Policy and Education, a number of factors impact blood alcohol content levels.
+According to Stanford’s Office of Alcohol Policy and Education, a number of factors impact the levels of alcohol in blood content levels.

 - Weight.
 If two individuals consume the same amount of alcohol, the heavier individual will usually have a lower blood alcohol concentration.